KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Filter cards are used to:

--  inform the user about available dimensions defined in OLAP schema,
+-  inform the user about available dimensions defined in the OLAP schema,
 -  inform the user about dimension’s name,
 -  perfom slices,
 -  add the dimensions to the cube visualization,